indrabasak/indrabasak.github.io/_posts/2025-02-16-from-kiddicraft-to-lego.md

 only cheaper."
 [[Washington Post, Sep 1, 1987](https://www.washingtonpost.com/archive/business/1987/09/01/lego-tyco-each-declare-victory-in-battle-of-the-bricks/0d3f7283-37d7-4687-8f3e-ec5cb14d173b/)]

+> The "butterfly" ad was a print ads which showed a butterfly constructed out of both Lego and Tyco blocks.
+> In large letters on either side of the butterfly appear the words: "Which part is Tyco?
+Which part is Lego?
+> If you can't tell the difference, why pay more?"
+The ad goes on to include inter alia the statements,
+> "Tyco looks like and feels like Lego" and "Tyco works with Lego."
+>
+> Tyco Industries, Inc., Plaintiff, v.
+Lego Systems, Inc. and Interlego, A.G.,
+>
+> --- UNITED STATES DISTRICT COURT FOR THE DISTRICT OF NEW JERSEY, August 24, 1987

 My journey with Hilary Page began in the early 2000s, a time when I stumbled upon the lesser-known origins of LEGO and discovered its roots in Kiddicraft's Self-Locking Bricks.
 Back in 1947, Hilary Page patented and released the first Kiddicraft Self-Locking Building Brick sets, while LEGO's Automatic Binding Bricks made their debut two